 Tom Hombergs has an excellent article discussing the relative strengths and weaknesses of these approaches, which can be summarised below.
 Ultimately, you need to choose the tradeoffs that suit your situation best, which may include a combination of the two:

-Pact and Postman work in similar spaces but have different objectives in mind and can even be used as complimentary tools.
+Both the Pact framework and Postman work in similar spaces but have different objectives in mind and can even be used as complimentary tools.
 For example, a colleague is currently using Postman to manually test and explore an API under development for our Teams and Permissions management feature.

-Postman is a functional API testing tool and Pact is a contract testing tool.
-Using Pact, you could provide guarantees that your systems are compatible with one another using fast, isolated and reliable tests.
+Postman is a functional API testing tool and Pact is a specialty contract testing framework.
+Using the Pact framework, you could provide guarantees that your systems are compatible with one another using fast, isolated and reliable tests.
 Combined with Postman, you could have a collaborative developer experience that makes it easy to explore APIs, as well as a functional API testing suite for your provider.

 Interested to try out Pact with minimal set up and effort?
 Create a free PactFlow Starter Plan.